 Doesn’t that sound like one of the best swing trading indicators out there?

 US T-Note Daily Timeframe:

-But then again, this indicator isn’t foolproof; that’s why you must pair this with price action.
+But then again, this indicator isn’t foolproof; you must pair this with price action.

 Here’s an example when combining this indicator along with price action…